kompowiec/vbootkit/Readme.md

 If you develop anything using this code, please remember to give necessary credit to the authors.

-mails:-

-This zip contains Vbootkit 2.0 ( both binary and source code).
 The source code is available under GPL license.

 Here are the basic usage instrcutions and the layout.